Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Scots heritage team to record Chinese tombs - in an interesting cultural initiative, a team from Historic Scotland and the Glasgow School of art is to digitally record the Eastern Ming Tombs in China - see this BBC story for more details.

 Visit to Scotland by Hong Kong Chief Executive - Donald Tsang, Chief Executive of the Hong Kong Special Administrative Region, met First Minister Alex Salmond and Finance Secretary John Swinney during a short visit to Edinburgh on 15 September.
-He also hosted an investment conference aimed at attracting business to Hong Kong - see this Scottish Government news release and this Invest HK news release for more details.
+He also hosted an investment conference aimed at attracting business to Hong Kong - see this Scottish Government news release for more details.
 Environmental, sporting and cultural connections were all highlighted.

-Controversy over Festival - the involvement of the Chinese government in some of the acts at the Edinburgh Festival has prompted some criticism, reports The Scotsman.
+Controversy over Festival - the involvement of the Chinese government in some of the acts at the Edinburgh Festival has prompted some criticism.
 Jonathan Mills, the Festival's Director, is quoted in this Guardian article as saying that "I think it is important to take the long view...personally, I think it is much more important to engage with China than not".
 Later comment on the same theme included this item from The Independent.

 More panda preparations - the Chinese Wildlife Conservation Association has been formally invited to inspect the panda enclosure at Edinburgh Zoo in October, reports The Daily Mail, the BBC and The Scotsman.
 This should be the final stage before a date for their arrival is fixed.
 There is also more info here on some final changes to the panda enclosure requested by the Chinese authorities.